Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 Although Sandy Lane Beach is lovely, I accidentally discovered a different route that led us to a completely secluded beach.
 We ended up right in front of a small, high-end hotel, but the spot felt like it was all ours.

-Access: Start at Rihanna's mansion at One Sandy Lane (two birds, one stone!).
-Right beside the mansion, follow the path to the beach—Rihanna's backyard!
-Change into your bathing suit; you’ll wade through shallow water and walk right along the beach, stepping over branches, until you find a secluded spot.
-For the adventurous, continue to climb rocky stairs leading to Sandy Lane Beach, but it’s a challenging path—only for the physically capable.
+Access: Start at Rihanna’s mansion at One Sandy Lane (two birds, one stone!).
+Beside it, take the path to the beach—her backyard!
+Wade through shallow water and walk the shoreline until you reach a secluded spot.
+For the adventurous, climb the rocky stairs to Sandy Lane Beach—it’s a bit tough but worth it.
 One of my trip highlights!

 The Boatyard Beach Club